 What is SEARCH?

-SEARCH is a collaborative research study between Rady Children’s Hospital, UCSD, Scripps Research and the Rady Children’s Institute for Genomic Medicine that seeks to understand the spread and prevalence of COVID-19 in San Diego, with an initial focus on healthcare workers.
+SEARCH is a collaborative research study between Rady Children’s Hospital, UCSD, Scripps Research and the Rady Children’s Institute for Genomic Medicine that seeks to understand the spread and prevalence of COVID-19 in San Diego by screening individuals and sequencing SARS-CoV-2

 Nasopharyngeal swabs are performed on nurses, physicians and other hospital staff at drive-up sample collection sites at Rady Children’s Hospital and Scripps Health.
 Research laboratories at Scripps Research and UCSD are screening samples, with positive results being confirmed with a CAP/CLIA clinical test.

 The study is entirely voluntary.
 For more information, please contact: [email protected].
 Please note that we are currently not enrolling new individuals.